 4G-only calling went live in January for T-Mobile and will do so in February 2022 for AT&T.

 AT&T is giving its customers a bit more time to plan.
 The carrier won’t drop non-HD-Voice devices until February 2022.
 Emails have already started arriving to inform customers that their phones are won’t be compatible with the network in the future.
 However, AT&T hasn’t handled the transition particularly well.
-It has failed to inform consumers of the date properly and has sent messages out to subscribers who own HD Voice capable handsets.
+It has failed to inform consumers of the date correctly and has sent messages out to subscribers who own HD Voice capable handsets.

 How can I tell if my device is supported?